See you at the market!

 Ottawa (Ontario) K1N 9C3

-Establish by Lt-Col. John By in 1826, the ByWard Market is one of Canada's oldest and largest public markets.
-Join some friends for brunch, lunch or dinner, and then hit the shops for the highest quality food products, fashion brands and cutting-edge trends.
-Morning, noon and night, the ByWard Market has something just for you.
+Established in 1826 by Lt.-Col. John By, the ByWard Market is one of Canada’s oldest and largest public markets.
+It’s also home to friendly cafés, bistros, restaurants and pubs, fine food stores, boutiques, art galleries, hairdressing and esthetic salons, and lots more!
 Easily accessible on foot, by transit or by car, it offers a unique experience for all.
-Shop - taste - Live Experience the ByWard Market.
+Shop – taste – experience the ByWard Market!

 Ripon (Québec) J0V 1V0